digital-codes/vp2/README.md

 Note: don't use ^ on vuepress version in package.json ....

 For now, don't upgrade leaflet beyond 1.8.0 !
+..
+Issues might be solved with leaflet 1.9.3
+To be confirmed for more complex use cases

 ## Live Demo